-Lilianna Williams, who's an accessibility and usability consultant for AbilityNet, works with big name companies to ensure their sites meet legal inclusivity requirements, and are accessible to bigger audiences.
-Ahead of her Dementia and Digital Design webinar tomorrow (23 February 2017), she offers some of her top tips on designing a website for people with dementia.
+Lilianna Williams, an accessibility and usability consultant for AbilityNet, works with big name companies to ensure their sites meet legal inclusivity requirements, and are accessible to bigger audiences, she offers some of her top tips on designing a website for people with dementia.

 Some simple ways you can make your website more accessible to people with dementia:

 Make sure links and buttons clearly indicate their purpose.
 Ie, they should make sense in their own right, not just in conjunction with surrounding text.
 For example, rather than a link or button saying 'click here for more information', it should say 'click here for more information about speaking to the bank' or 'speak to the bank here'.

 Important parts of a page/ site ie, the Home button, the search box and a site map should be very easy and clear to locate consistently across a website.

 3 Don't split one piece of information over more than one page

 Splitting forms and information across several pages can lead to disorientation.
 Put the whole form or text on one page so a visitor can easily scroll up and down to see what they've already filled in / read.